samwlms/LASplot_GUI/README.md

 ![GUI image](https://github.com/samwlms/LASplot_GUI/blob/main/images/contour.png)

 Using the contour function, users may specify a band height (in meters) and break the input file into distinct bands.
 This allows for analysis of absolute terrain height changes across the tile.
-Areas with many bands grouped closely together will indicate a steep change in terrain height, while sparsely separated  bands may indicate a reasonably level surface

 ### Ground intensity analysis:
 ###### *Speed: fast-med (2 - 4s)*